 Where one or more persons have defrauded the government in violation of the FCA, each is jointly and severally liable for the resulting damages.
 Mortgages, Inc. v.
-United States Dist.
-Ct. for Dist.
-Of Nev., 934 F.2d 209, 212 (9th Cir.
+United States District Court, 934 F.2d 209, 212 (9th Cir.
 1991).
 Because the FCA generally requires that a qui tam relator have first-hand knowledge of the alleged fraud, it is not uncommon for a relator to be at least partly responsible for the damage inflicted upon the government in whose name he subsequently brings suit.
 This raises the question whether defendants in such cases may counterclaim against the relator for indemnification and/or contribution.